 A Biopsy Can Help Diagnose Oral Cancer

 Often, the only way to properly diagnose an oral cancer is through an oral biopsy.
 One of our oral surgeons will take a small tissue sample and send it to a trusted lab for analysis.
-At the Oral & Maxillofacial Surgery Center of Santa Fe (OMSC) serving Los Alamos, Taos, and Santa Fe, NM, our team is experienced in many forms of oral surgery and can use this service to help detect oral cancer in the earliest stages, when it is most easily treated.
+At the Oral Surgery and Dental Implant Center of Santa Fe (OMSC) serving Los Alamos, Taos, and Santa Fe, NM, our team is experienced in many forms of oral surgery and can use this service to help detect oral cancer in the earliest stages, when it is most easily treated.

 What Is a Biopsy?

 During a biopsy, our surgeons can remove a section of an abnormal growth on the lips, tongue, cheeks, gums, or soft palate.
 This procedure typically involves a small incision.
 The sample is then sent to a pathologist, who examines the tissue under a microscope.
 The pathologist can then identify any cancerous cells.

 Every year, approximately 50,000 Americans are diagnosed with oral cancer.
 However, certain individuals are at a higher risk.
 Risk factors include:

 - Age: The majority of oral cancer appears in patients over the age of 40.

 - Tobacco use: Both cigarettes and smokeless tobacco can lead to oral cancer.

 - Alcohol consumption: Alcohol is especially dangerous when used in conjunction with tobacco.